dddddjent/System-Recovery/references/ArchInstall.md

   - `vim /etc/pacman.d/mirrorlist` move the source you want to the start
   - `Syyu`
   - `ntfs-3g`: to mount ntfs filesystems

+11. Hyprland

+- Remember to install the `-git` version of everything related to it
+- Install waybar as early as possible

 ## 2. Configure the System Basics